polystate/etch-a-sketch/README.md

 Update 2/18/2021

 User can now paint over grid.
 Added different color schemes for color customization.
 Next I will allow user to customize whether he wants grid lines or not to get the pure sketch experience.
 Other ideas would be to add an eraser, or a right click to turn paint on and off to give more flexibility.
 Right now user only has clear entire grid option.

+Update 2/19/2021

+User can now switch to eraser mode or deactivate drawing mode, allowing more freedom in sketching.
+Instructions also added and icons added for both draw and erase mode.